 Thank you SO MUCH to Tiffany for sharing this nifty little tool with us!
 If you decide to introduce your staff to the M&M’s, let us know in the comments what you do and how it went!

 Do you have an idea or tool that you would like to share with the Movement?
-Comment below or contact me at email@example.com and you could be featured on the Club Experience Blog!
+Comment below , and the BGCA Youth Development Facebook page, or email ClubXBlog@bgca.org to share!

 Tiffany has been in the Movement for 1.5 years.
 In the little spare time she has, she spends time with her 2 boys, writes poetry, and enjoys a girl’s night out every once in a while!